 In conclusion, shooting a gun without proper ear protection can result in temporary or permanent hearing loss.
 The severity of the hearing loss depends on factors such as the caliber of the firearm and how close the shooter is to the sound source.

 Tinnitus, a persistent ringing or buzzing in the ears, is a common symptom of noise-induced hearing loss.
 While hearing loss may be permanent, some measures can be taken to avoid further damage, such as wearing ear protection and avoiding loud noises.
+Therefore, make sure shooting earmuffs and earplugs are essentials in your shooting backpack.

 It's crucial to prioritize ear safety while enjoying shooting sports or engaging in other activities that involve exposure to loud noises.